SouptheFull-Stack/DND-Character-Builder-and-Database/README.md

 WHEN I click on create a new character
 THEN I will need to create and account or sign in if i already  have an existing WHEN I view form to create a new character
-THEN I fill it with the data that i would like
-WHEN I click on create
+THEN I fill it with the data that i would like and save the character WHEN I click on create
 THEN I see all the characters cerated by the user
+WHEN I click on the name of the character
-WHEN I click on Roll a dice
+THEN I will see the description of the character with all of their attributes WHEN I click on Roll a dice
 THEN I see a different format where i can add as many dice as i want and the summary of the previous rolls
 ```